 If an assignment is effected in breach of a contractual prohibition on assignment, although ineffective as between the obligor and the seller (to whom the obligor can still look for performance of the contract), such assignment may still be effective as between the seller and purchaser if in compliance with the governing law and explicit terms of the receivables purchase agreement.
+If the seller can establish that the obligor has accepted the assignment either through its conduct or by waiver (for example by course of dealing) then the obligor may be estopped from denying the assignment, even where there is a contractual prohibition on assignment.

-4.7 Identification.
+4.8 Identification.
 Must the sale document specifically identify each of the receivables to be sold?
 If so, what specific information is required (e.g., obligor name, invoice number, invoice date, payment date, etc.)?
 Do the receivables being sold have to share objective characteristics?
 Alternatively, if the seller sells all of its receivables to the purchaser, is this sufficient identification of receivables?
 Finally, if the seller sells all of its receivables other than receivables owing by one or more specifically identified obligors, is this sufficient identification of receivables?